MustafaLotfi/Owleye/README.md

 ### Input

-Owleye receives the user's images and extracts the their face 478 landmarks/keypoints using Mediapipe library.
+Owleye receives the user's images and extracts their face 478 landmarks/keypoints using Mediapipe library.
 It's done by canonical face model which is in the world coordinates.
 Then Owleye extracts below data using the landmarks:
 - **Head rotation and position vectors:** (r1, r2, r3), (x, y, z) are calculated using Opencv library
 - **Left and right eyes iris:** (xl, yl), (xr, yr).
 These are calculated respect to the eyes
 - **Eyes images:** Two images are concatenated together in rows.

-These data are used to calculate the user's eye view point on the screen.
-So, an input of one image (two eyes) and one vector (10 scalar) is ready to calculate the target.
+Now, an input of one image (two eyes) and one vector (10 scalar) is ready to calculate the target.

+### Output

+The output of Owleye is a vector of user's eye view points on screen during time.

 ### Dataset

-221000 samples (eye images and vectors) are collected from 20 subjects.
+221000 samples (eye images and vectors) are collected from 20 male subjects.
 The subjects were told look at the red point.

 ### Modeling

-two Convolutional Neural Network models (CNNs) are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
+Two Convolutional Neural Network models (CNNs) are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.

 ### Calibration
-The calibration process consists of looking at a circle in the screen for a certain time.
-Then the position of the point would change.
-This process repeats until the calibration process ends.
+The calibration process consists of looking at a white point in a black screen for a certain time.
+Then the position of the point changes and the user must look at it again.
+This process is repeated until the calibration ends.
 During this procedure, Owleye collects data.
-The data contains inputs (the images of the eyes and the location vector) and the outputs (aligned location of the point in the screen).
-It means each sample consists of one image, one vector and one location point.
+The data contains the inputs and the outputs (aligned location of the point in the screen).
+It means each sample entails one image, one vector and one location point.

 ## Limitations and future works